 “Collaborative care models will get a strong return on investment to CMS through cost savings on patient care, however, that is just the beginning,” says Malaz Boustani, M.D., MPH, a Regenstrief Institute research scientist and lead author of the Health Affairs paper.
 “We‘re not just reducing expenditures on CMS’ current patients, we’re also providing a future return on investment.
 These unpaid caregivers are later being introduced into the system at a health deficit.
 Those caregivers could enter the Medicare system as healthier patients with lower stress.”

-Dr. Boustani is also director of the Center for Health Innovation and Implementation Science, a collaboration among the Indiana University School of Medicine, Indiana Clinical and Translational Sciences Institute and Regenstrief.
+Dr. Boustani is also director of the Center for Health Innovation and Implementation Science.
 He is the Richard M. Fairbanks Professor of Aging Research at the IU School of Medicine and a clinician at the Sandra Eskenazi Center for Brain Care Innovation.

 Studies have shown collaborative care models, which use a multidisciplinary team of specialists to manage and coordinate holistic care for people with Alzheimer’s disease and related dementias, to be among the most effective methods of care, providing better outcomes for patients and reducing costs to healthcare systems by thousands of dollars per patient, per year.
 However, Medicare currently does not reimburse for the wide range of evidence-based services that are offered as part of collaborative care.